-Another friend on facebook recently posted the anniversary of her dad’s untimely death; a doctor, who died 35 years ago, struck and killed while helping injured motorists on the side of the road.
+Another friend recently posted the 35th anniversary of her dad’s untimely death on Facebook: a doctor struck and killed while helping injured motorists on the side of the road.

-Last week I attended one of my own dad’s closest friend’s funeral.
+Last week, I attended the funeral of one of my father’s closest friends.
 The service opened with bagpipes and “Amazing Grace” and closed with Monty Python’s “The Galaxy Song.”
 A moving tribute to a fascinating and humble man.

-These fathers were all sons of “the Greatest Generation,” as Tom Brokaw named their fathers, and they clearly carried passion, perspective, and honor forward.
+All these fathers were sons of “The Greatest Generation,” as Tom Brokaw named their fathers, and they clearly carried passion, perspective, and honor.

-All these things encourage a daughter take a moment or two to think a bit about her dear dad, her dad’s dear friends, and her dear friends’ dads.
+And all these things encourage a daughter take a moment or two to think a bit about her dear dad, her dad’s dear friends, and her dear friends’ dads.
 These men taught us a lot.
-The “Greatests’ sons” did a pretty spectacular job showing us honor, humility, love of nation and neighbor.
+The “Greatests’ Sons” did a pretty spectacular job showing us honor, humility, love of nation, and love of neighbor.

-Thich Nhat Hanh says when we meditate, we do it not just for ourselves, but for all the generations before and after us.
-What peace we receive from those who nurtured us, and the peace we pass along to those we nurture, are blessings.
-And finding forgiveness for whatever challenges (and bad genes!) our ancestors passed down is a a sign of hope that perhaps the next generation will do the same for us.
+Thich Nhat Hanh says that, when we meditate, we do it not just for ourselves, but for all the generations before and after us.
+The peace we receive from those who nurtured us, and the peace we pass along to those we nurture, are blessings.
+And finding forgiveness for the challenges (and bad genes!) our ancestors passed down is a sign of hope: perhaps the next generation will do the same for us.

-I love that.
-It takes the silly idea that we are being selfish for cultivating mindfulness, and throws it right out the window.
-The reality is the reach of meditation goes so far beyond us now.
+I love this.
+It negates the silly idea that we are being selfish for cultivating mindfulness.
+In reality, the reach of meditation goes so far beyond us now.

 “Think of a plum tree.
 In each plum on the tree there is a pit.
 That pit contains the plum tree and all previous generations of plum tree.
 The plum pit contains an infinite number of plum trees.
 Inside the pit is an intelligence, the wisdom that knows how to become a plum tree, how to produce branches, leaves, flowers and plums.
 It cannot do this on its own.”

-Practice today.
 Remember your elders.
-Reflect on where they placed their energies, and on what you want those left in your wake to remember.
-Not just about you, but about hope, and the beauty of life.
-Breathe, spend many moments here.
+Reflect on where they placed their energies and on what you want those left in your wake to remember.
+Not just about you, but about hope and the beauty of life.
+Spend many moments here.
+And breathe.